AndresNavarrete/imdb_rating/README.md

 In the `regression_models.ipynb` file you will find a step by step juypter notebook with the data cleaning process, the model calibration and the results of my work using regression models.

-All models have been clibrated using the [TMDB 5000 Movie Dataset] provided by [Kaggle].
+All models have been calibrated using the [TMDB 5000 Movie Dataset] provided by [Kaggle].

    [IMDB]: <https://www.imdb.com/>
    [TMDB 5000 Movie Dataset]: <https://www.kaggle.com/tmdb/tmdb-movie-metadata>